Comparison of hit-and-run, slice sampling and random walk Metropolis: Introduction

 This question is of course related to the speed of convergence of the Markov chain sampling and any answer depends very much on the imposed assumptions.
 In general it is difficult to derive explicit estimates of this speed of convergence.
 But, it might be possible to prove that one algorithm is better than another.
 This motivates the idea of the comparison of Markov chains.

 The first comparison result of Markov chains is due to Peskun \cite{Pe73}.
 There, a partial ordering on finite state spaces is invented, where one transition kernel has higher order than another one if the former dominates the latter off the diagonal.
 This order was later extended by Tierney \cite{Ti98} to general state spaces.
 However, for the Markov chains we have in mind it seems not possible to use this off-diagonal ordering.
 We consider a partial ordering on the set of linear operators, see \cite[p.~470]{Kr89}.
+In the context of Markov chains this ordering is called covariance ordering, see \cite{Mi01,MiLe09}.
 Let $L_2(\pi)$ be the Hilbert space of functions with finite stationary variance and assume that $P_1,P_2 \colon L_2(\pi) \to L_2(\pi)$ are two self-adjoint linear operators.
-Then we say, $P_1 \geq P_2$ if and only if
+Then we say, $P_1 \leq P_2$ if and only if

 Here the inner-product of $L_2(\pi)$ is given by